Chapter 36 : Point-blank

-There it was.
-I knew it wouldn't be long before he'd bring it up.
 “Don't.
 Just don't, okay?
 I’m not in the mood for another argument,” I replied tiredly, starting to walk up the mahogany staircase.
-Annoyingly, Potter insisted on following, silent and all-too-knowing behind me.
-Ugh.

 He just stared at me, one eyebrow quirked, expression cryptic.

-Potter just stumbled back, allowing me to push him, silent and unusually passive.
-And just like that, the frustration inside me boiled over.
-I knew that, normally, he could easily hold his ground against me.
-Usually, one of my shoves wouldn’t be enough to make him budge an inch.
+Potter just stumbled backwards, allowing me to push him, silent and unusually passive.
+I knew that he could easily hold his ground against me.
+Usually, one of my shoves wasn't enough to make him budge an inch.
 But now...

 “What?”
-I bit out finally, stepping so close to Potter, we were almost nose to nose.
-I was getting all up in his grill and he was just looking at me, coolly, eyes scanning my face.
+I bit out finally, stepping so close to Potter that we were almost nose to nose.
+I was gettin' all up in his grill and he was just looking at me coolly, eyes scanning my face.
 Untouchable.
 Unshakeable.

+I stepped forward, seething.
 I needed to show Potter that I wasn’t scared.
-Not of Debbie.
-Not of the Death Eaters.
-Certainly not of him.
+Not of Debbie, not of the Ministry attacks, and certainly not of him.

 “You dyed it,” he murmured softly.
-He stepped forward, and this time it was my turn to stumble, the anger on my face slipping away.
+He stepped forward, and this time it was my turn to stumble, the anger on my face giving way to surprise.
 “I liked it better red.”

 Silence.
 Again.
-Just those eyes, burning my skin, making me feel so naked.
+Just those eyes, searing into my skin, making me feel so naked.

 “Since when do you care?”
-I added, but it didn’t come out as aggressive as I meant it to.
-Instead, it crawled out of my dry throat as a barely audible whisper.
+I added, but the words didn’t come out as aggressive as I meant them to.
+My voice crawled out of my throat in a dry, barely audible whisper.

-It made me mad how in control of the situation he was, how unflappable and calm he could remain.
-I wanted to get under his skin.
-To make him feel uncomfortable.
-To make him experience what I was feeling right now.
+It made me mad how in control of the situation he was.
+He was so unnaturally calm and unflappable.
+I wanted to get under his skin and make him feel uncomfortable.
+I wanted to make him experience what I was feeling right now.

 I raised my eyes to his.
 “Prove it, then.
 Prove you don’t care.”

-I leaned closer, feeling the challenge pumping through my veins, the adrenaline making everything seem crystal sharp.
-The situation felt odly reminiscent of that night at the Astronomy Tower, when Potter had cornered me, made me feel helpless.
-Now, it was my turn to flip the tables on him.
+I leaned closer, feeling the challenge pumping through my veins, the adrenaline making everything shudder with crystalline sharpness.
+The situation felt oddly reminiscent of that night in the Astronomy Tower, when Potter had cornered me and made me feel so helpless.
+Now I would flip the tables on him.

-“Kiss me,” I breathed, unable to look away as his eyes zinged me to the core.
+“Kiss me,” I demanded matter-of-factly, unable to tear my gaze away.
 “If you really don’t care, then you’ll have no problem doing it.
 Kiss me.”

-Potter, however, just continued to stare at me, unsurprised by this request, eyes dead and endless as ever.
+Potter, however, just continued to stare at me, apparently unsurprised by this request, his eyes narrowed and dark and inscrutable as ever.
 I knew there were a million thoughts flitting through that calculating mind of his, and that I would never get to know a single one of them.

 He didn’t move.
 I didn’t breathe.

-After what seemed like an eternity of silence, I finally scoffed, pulling away, breaking that familiar spell between us.
+After what seemed like an eternity of silence, I finally scoffed and pulled away, breaking that familiar spell between us.
 It was over.
-The game was over, and I had won for the second time this week.
+The game was over, and I had won.

 My last word was cut short as Potter swiftly stepped forward, shoved his hand into the back of my hair, and silenced my lips with his own.